 He introduced countermeasures against infectious diseases with a VTR of Iwate Medical University Hospital and other hospitals.

 Dr. Sakurai commented on future countermeasures against infectious diseases, saying, "March and April are the season of personnel transfers and new enrollment, so there will be increased opportunities for contact in various situations, such as greeting people.
-In such cases, the key point is to reduce contact opportunities as much as possible, such as by remote handling, while firmly observing the basics such as masks and hand washing.
+In such cases, the key point is to reduce contact opportunities as much as possible, such as by remote handling, while firmly adhering to the basics such as masks and hand washing.
 In addition, although it is said that young people are often asymptomatic, there is a possibility of sequelae, and there is absolutely nothing good about being infected with a new type of coronavirus.
 It is important that we continue our current efforts to prevent infection in the future.

 Clinical Trials Essential for New Drug Development